 Higher National Diplomas (HNDs) and Higher National Certificates (HNCs) are work-related courses available in a wide range of vocational areas.
 They can be taken through universities and colleges.

 HNDs are usually full-time programmes that take two years to complete.
 HNCs usually take one year full time or two years part time.
 Higher National qualifications can sometimes be taken on a sandwich basis, i.e. include an industrial placement.

-It’s possible to progress from an HND/HNC to the second or third year of an Honours Degree course and this will depend on individual institution's entry requirements.
+It may be possible to progress from an HND/HNC to the second or third year of an Honours Degree course and this will depend on individual institution's entry requirements.